deephdc/deep-docs/source/user/overview/user-roles.rst

 * the ability to share the module with other users in the user's :ref:`catalogue <user/overview/architecture:The marketplace>`
 * the possibility to :ref:`integrate your module <user/overview/api:Integrate your model with the API>` with the :ref:`API <user/overview/architecture:The API>` to enable easier user interaction

+**Related HowTo's:**

+* :doc:`How to use the DEEP Cookiecutter template for model development <cookiecutter-template>`
+* :doc:`How to develop your own machine learning model <../howto/develop-model>`
+* :ref:`How to integrate your model with the DEEPaaS API <user/overview/api:Integrate your model with the API>`
+* :doc:`How to add your model to the DEEP Marketplace <../howto/add-to-DEEP-marketplace>`